Kaiden-exe/biotrio/README.md

 ## Usage

+This program makes use of command-line arguments.
 This is the input needed to run the program:

 ```
 python3 main.py source_file protein_id